GEANT/ansible_role_users/README.md

 Ansible role to configure multiple users accounts.

-This takes into account all the user options that ansible supports, minus the SSH generation ones.
+This takes into account all the user options that ansible supports, minus the SSH related ones.
-Instead, the account can have SSH related options, see below playbook.
+Instead, this role adds support for the following options:

+- `ssh_private_keys`.
+A list of dictionaries containing a `dest` key (filename below `~/.ssh`), and a `content` key (key material).
+- `ssh_authorized_keys`.
+A list of public keys, these are taken to be 'exclusive'.
+- `ssh_config`.
+An inline snippet of SSH client configuration, saved as `~/.ssh/config`.
+If you need templating, pick the new option.
+- `ssh_config_template`.
+Same as the above, but this accepts a file name to a template.

 Example playbook